-While the most dramatic change would be the removal of Dream Lake Dam, overall the changes in this alternative would be viewed as beneficial by most visitors.
+While the most dramatic change under Alternative 2 would be the removal of Dream Lake Dam, overall the changes in this alternative would be viewed as beneficial by most park visitors, though long-time guests of Drakesbad Guest Ranch would consider the loss of Dream lake as adverse.

 During construction, Alternative 2 would have minor, short-term adverse impacts that would require temporary mitigation.
-Post-construction, Alternative 2 would result in long-term, moderate, beneficial impacts on visitor experience.
+Post-construction, Alternative 2 would result in long-term, moderate, beneficial and adverse impacts on visitor experience.